 Ziya, who has been involved in the art of spinning or the dervish for 23 years, views the human body as an eight-billion cell puzzle.
 But in the monotony of everyday life, the body gets lost.
 Some try hard to awaken their body, to increase the awareness of each cell.
 He loves the work he does for he starts liking life, existing more, and feels more connected to others.

 “If I move constantly, if I’m not rigid, if I’m not a fixed image, but keep moving, then I’m still.
 I’m in balance,” he said and added that whirling, or spinning, is a “fantastic tool” to dive into oneself; to go from the shallow self to the deeper self.

-Ziya also believes that whirling has scientific implications on one’s mind and body.
-The collection of synapses in the brain, or the connectome, has high plasticity.
+According to Ziya, this energy affects the way one thinks.
+He believes that whirling has scientific implications on one’s mind and body.
+The collection of synapses in the brain, or the connectome, has high plasticity, he says.
 “The connectome is plastic; like the spinning self, it changes all the time.
-It is never static,” he said and added that through spinning, he creates more and more energy which changes the connectome in the brain, and helps access forgotten memories of the body.
+It is never static,” he adds and elaborates that through spinning, he creates more and more energy which changes the connectome in the brain and helps him access forgotten memories of the body.

 “Because of the spinning, one is in a blurry state.
 Because I’m busy with myself, I’m diving faster and deeper into myself.
-This is the power of it.”
+This is the power of it,” he believes.